 With this in mind, we decided to spend the first six weeks of our backpacking journey in South America, making our way from Santiago, Chile down to Patagonia, north through Buenos Aires, Iguazu Falls and the Pantanal, and finally head west to the Peruvian Amazon and the high altitudes of the Andes mountains.
 As we suspected from the outset (but unfortunately couldn’t change due to financial and time constraints), six weeks was nowhere near long enough to satisfyingly explore all corners of this continent.

 We travelled at a rapid pace from city to city, often involving 20-hour bus rides or 4 am flights, and as we reached our fifth week, despite the many amazing experiences we’d had, we both had a severe case of ‘traveller’s fatigue’.
-This sounds like your quintessential ‘first world problem’ but I think it’s important not to gloss over because I’m positive that anyone who has travelled for an extended period has had similar feelings.
-It’s certainly not a reason not to travel extensively, rather travellers should expect a certain level of travel-weariness and be prepared to deal with it when it comes along.
+This sounds like your quintessential first world problem, but I think it’s important not to gloss over because I’m positive that anyone who has travelled for an extended period has had similar feelings.
+It’s certainly not a reason to avoid extensive travel; rather adventurers should expect a certain level of travel-weariness and be prepared to deal with it when it comes along.

-Walking the Inca Trail and reaching Machu Picchu was a completely invigorating journey; it reminded me of all the reasons why we’d embarked on this trip in the first place and why I know I will have itchy feet for the rest of my life.
+Walking the Inca Trail and reaching Machu Picchu was an utterly invigorating journey; it reminded me of all the reasons why we’d embarked on this trip in the first place, and why I know I will have itchy feet for the rest of my life.

-We started out from the beautiful town of Cusco and after spending a few days drinking coca tea and walking very slowly around town as we adjusted to the altitude, we headed out late at night to our first campsite.
-The next morning, we set out towards the official check point along the Urubamba River which marks the start of the Inca Trail towards Machu Picchu.
-Part of a large series of trails utilised by the Inca, the trail to Machu Picchu is particularly unique; there were other trails the Inca used to get to and from Machu Picchu for commercial purposes but this one was deliberately set aside as a road of pilgrimage.
+We started out from the beautiful town of Cusco, and after spending a few days drinking coca tea and slowly walking around town as we adjusted to the altitude, we headed out late at night to our first campsite.
+The next morning, we set out towards the official checkpoint along the Urubamba River which marks the start of the Inca Trail towards Machu Picchu.
+Part of an extensive series of trails utilised by the Inca, the path to Machu Picchu is particularly unique; there were other trails the Inca used to get to and from Machu Picchu for commercial purposes, but this one was deliberately set aside as a road of pilgrimage.
 It is of great religious, spiritual and ceremonial importance, and this historical sense of ritual made this special journey all the more incredible.
-Over the course of 3 days, we hiked over 80km to a maximum altitude of 4,125m above sea level and ultimately arriving at the ‘Sun Gate’ which sits in direct east-west orientation overlooking the Machu Picchu ruins.
+Over the course of three days, we hiked over 80 kilometres to a maximum altitude of 4,125 metres above sea level and ultimately arriving at the ‘Sun Gate’ which sits in direct east-west orientation overlooking the Machu Picchu ruins.

 Author - Justine Atkins